sihaun/RuiHui/README.md

 # RuiHui
-To distinguish Ruibao and Huibao.
+To distinguish the pandas including Ruibao and Huibao.

-Distinguishing them is so difficult.
+Pandas that can be distinguished : Aibao, Fubao, Huibao, Lebao, Ruibao.

 When the VGG-19-BN model was used, the accurancy was about 55%.

 Therefore, model efficientnet_b7 was used to distinguish the small features of the image.